eth4nlucey/fixer/README.md

 └── App.tsx
 ```

-## 🤝 Contributing
+## Contributing

-This app helps save lives by crowd-sourcing safety information in conflict zones.
-Build with care and consideration for the users who will depend on it.
+This application crowdsources safety information in conflict zones.
+Development should prioritize user safety and reliability.

 - MIT License
-- Accept PRs for translations
+- PRs welcome for translations
-- Partner with humanitarian organizations
+- Open to partnerships with humanitarian organizations
-- Maintain free tier for conflict zones
+- Free access maintained for conflict zones

 ---

-**⚠️ Important**: This application is designed for humanitarian purposes to help save lives in conflict zones.
+**Important**: This application is designed for humanitarian purposes.
 Please use responsibly and consider the safety of all users.